Types of Leased Lines – Your Options Explained

 We often hear about the benefits of leased lines in the UK – how they’re faster, more reliable, more resilient, and so on when compared to an ADSL business connection.
-However, when we discuss aspects such as the advantages these connections can bring, we tend to group the different types together as one.
-The term ‘leased line’, on its own, really doesn’t have much meaning.
-It’s more of an umbrella term.
-When we talk about leased lines in the UK, we’re usually referring to one of two types of leased lines that are becoming increasingly popular all across the country, especially with businesses wanting faster speeds, greater flexibility, on generally ‘more’ from their internet connection.
+However, when we discuss the advantages these connections can bring, we tend to group the different types together as one.
+A single Leased line is a dedicated internet connection for your business.

 Site-to-Site Data Connectivity

 Site-to-site data connectivity, or a point-to-point leased line, is a high speed, reliable connection between two dedicated points.
 In many cases, this is between multiple premises belonging to the same parent company.
 So if you have an office in London & one in Manchester they could be connected via a point to point leased line.

 Essentially, the two offices should share information in the same way as two computers on the same network would.
 It’s similar to having a network cable that stretches from one office to the other.
 Connecting your business to a clients site can also be done via a point to point Ethernet leased line.
 This can help enhance data transfer and boost transfer reliability between the two sites.

 Point to Point Leased Lines may or may not carry the internet.
 Some businesses use an internal connection to share data between the sites rather than connecting to the internet.
 You can also get “dark fibre” leased lines which is where there is nothing touching the line from any network – its literally just the Ethernet line itself for your IT team to use.